-Did you ever have a parent, or maybe an employer, warn you that once something goes out on the internet… it’s there forever?
+Did you ever a parent, or maybe an employer, warn you that once something goes out on the internet… it’s there forever?

 In a lot of ways, this actually true, and not just a parental scare tactic.
 The information that makes it out there about your business, both positive and negative, can have a lasting impact on your brand.